-Their ambition has impressed Shell Technology Ventures (STV), Shell’s corporate venturing arm, which alongside German energy company E.On and US-based oil services firm Schlumberger, has made the £5 million investment.
-KPS first appeared on Shell’s radar through its GameChanger programme, which provides technical and financial support to unproven ideas in their early stages of conception.
+Their ambition has impressed Shell Ventures, Shell’s corporate venturing arm, which alongside German energy company E.On and US-based oil services firm Schlumberger, made the £5 million investment.

-"Over time, KPS has convinced me that its high-altitude kite power solution has disruptive potential for the wind industry,” says Geert van de Wouw, the STV Managing Director.
-“It is an interesting contribution to renewable energy generation and a good fit to explore through Shell’s New Energies business."
+"Over time, KPS has convinced me that its high-altitude kite power solution has disruptive potential for the wind industry," adds Geert van de Wouw, the Vice President Shell Ventures.
+"It is an interesting contribution to renewable energy generation and a good fit to explore through Shell’s New Energies business."

 Other airborne projects

-The investment comes months after a Dutch firm, E-Kite, was awarded for a proposal on how kite power could contribute to tackling climate change.
-The company won the renewables category at Energy Fest, a start-up pitching competition in Amsterdam, the Netherlands, co-sponsored by Shell.
+Last year Dutch firm, E-Kite, was awarded for a proposal on how kite power could contribute to tackling climate change.
+The company won the renewables category at Energy Fest 2016, a start-up pitching competition in Amsterdam, the Netherlands, co-sponsored by Shell.

 But with relative modest investments so far, can kite power secure the stronger funding and backing it needs to make a real difference?
 E-Kite founder Max ter Horst is optimistic.
 "Kite power reduces the cost of wind power so far, that in a few years from now you won’t need subsidies to profitably generate wind energy," he says.
 "Our belief is that energy is only truly sustainable if it’s financially sustainable."